jhwillia7/liri-node-app/README.md

 ## Overview
 In this application, I made LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-## To install these npm packages run these commands one at a time.
+## To install the npm packages run these commands one at a time.

 * npm install terminal-link
 * npm install omdbapi